gigerbytes/hsg_studynet_prettify/README.md

 ## 2. Installing the script (actual code)

+First, Download the .js (javascript) file you want/need and open it in a text editor (e.g. notepad, textedit)

 ### Safari/Chrome

 1. Click on the tampermonkey icon and select "Add New Script"